 MFA can be enabled and managed by the account holder or an administrator of an organization.
 Once enabled at the admin level, individual users can then proceed to configure MFA for their respective accounts.
 The administrator has the ability to configure the available Multi-Factor Authentication options for all users and to enforce the use of MFA across the organization.

 These admin-level MFA settings are managed within the portal settings.
-Navigate to Portal Settings, then select Manage Your Team, and finally the General Settings tab.
+Navigate to Portal Settings in the top right corner, then select Manage Your Team, and finally the General Settings tab.

 In the General Settings tab, the admin will find the MFA settings with the following configuration options: